DIMARIA123/Quadruped-robot-control/README.md

 ## Training

-Currently, the environment is set up using IsaacGymEnv, and training is conducted with the built-in PPO algorithm from the rl-game library, which supports the asymmetric actor-critic variant.
+The current environment is set up using IsaacGymEnv, and training is conducted with the built-in A2C algorithm from the rl-game library, which supports the continuous action space variant of A2C.
+The specific configuration is as follows:
+* Reinforcement Learning Algorithm: a2c_continuous
+* Model: continuous_a2c_logstd
+* Network Architecture: actor_critic

 The training can be run with the following command:
    ```bash
    cd IsaacGymEnvs/isaacgymenvs
    python train.py